 - two 1-year terms

-The deadline for self-nomination is June 1, 2022.
+Deadlines for self-nomination are June 1, 2022; if you plan to nominate a colleague, you only have until May 1, 2022.
 The Nominating Committee will consider those whose names have been put forward and then shape a slate that fills the current needs of the board in terms of expertise, personal identities and experiences, institutional characteristics, and geographic distribution.

 Sign up for a free Virtual Roundtable in 2022 to dive deep with your NCHC Community!